 Founder by former Ketchum and Avian executive Girish Balachandran in 2017, On Purpose is hardly India’s biggest firm, but it may be its most progressive — thanks to a keen focus on social change.
 That is reflected in the four portfolio areas that the firm maps against UN Sustainable Development goals, namely — climate action, public health, education and gender equality.
 That positioning has helped On Purpose attract a younger, more diverse, talent pool — along with a string of development clients that require communications support, content strategy, reputation management and stakeholder engagement.

-On Purpose employs 30 people across is based in Delhi, Bengaluru and Mumbai.
+On Purpose employs 43 people across Delhi, Bengaluru and Mumbai.

 On Purpose’s thought leadership reflect not only its progressive mentality, but also Balachandran’s international experience with Ketchum and WE, featuring a leadership series that included top-tier industry speakers from across the globe.
-The firm’s campaign work, unsurprisingly, benefits from these efforts, with highlights including Breakthrough Trust’s campaign to address gender violence in cinema, Micelio’s initiative to support clean mobility; and ReNew Power’s work to drive clean energy.
+The firm’s campaign work, unsurprisingly, benefits from these efforts.

 — Arun Sudhaman